ericsonga/APCSAReview/_sources/Unit2-Using-Objects/topic-2-2-constructors.rst

 Summary
 -------------------

 - A class contains **constructors** that are invoked to create objects.
-They have the same name as the class.
+Constructors must have the same name as the class.

 - Every object is created using the keyword **new** followed by a call to one of the class’s constructors.

 - Parameters allow values to be passed to the constructor to establish the initial state of the object.
+These values are called the **parameters** or **actual parameters** or **arguments**.

-- Constructors are said to be **overloaded** when there are multiple constructors with the same name but a different **signature** with different parameters.
+- Constructors are said to be **overloaded** when there are multiple constructors with the same name but a different **signature** with different **parameters**.
+A **signature** consists of the constructor name and the parameter list.

+- The parameter list, in the header of a constructor, lists the types of the values that are passed and their variable names.
+These variables are called the **formal parameters**.

+- Actual parameters are passed using **call by value** which initializes the formal parameters with copies of the actual parameters.
+The values passed to a constructor must be compatible with the types identified in the formal parameter list.

 .. raw:: html